paweldziadur/vRecShadFullHD/README.md

 To read, translate and display shaders written in shadertoy.com format.

-To manupulate prerecorded video, and / or connected cameras using above shader.
+To manupulate prerecorded video, and / or connected cameras using above shaders.

 To be able to record the output into static video in Full HD, in decent visual quality using decent compression